 This page will serve as a place for us to share the most up-to-date information about our operations, events, services, and community needs.

-Our office is closed to the public at least until May 31st.
+Our office is currently closed to the public.
 In the meantime, we are closely monitoring guidelines from the state about how to safely and effectively perform essential services, in-person and remotely.
-Our staff will be working to communicate with existing and current clients and to make sure their needs are met in a way that ensures the safety of everyone.
+Our staff is communicating with current clients and to make sure their needs are met in a way that ensures the safety of everyone.
 See below for a more thorough list of some of our ongoing and adapted services.

 While an office closure affects our staff and operations during an already tumultuous season, our biggest concern is for refugees and immigrants who will feel the effects even more acutely.